gokberkkocak/lofigirl/README.md

 vcpkg install llvm opencv4[contrib,nonfree] tesseract
 ```

+I might be able to get into compiling a static binary for windows later.

 ## Compiling

 One of the crates [rustube](https://lib.rs/crates/rustube) in the project requires nightly compiler so the project only compiles on nightly compiler at the moment.